amueedk/4-bit-Opcode-Processor/README.md

 - Includes a built-in **assembler-like environment** where users can write, execute, and save their programs.
 - Allows loading **pre-written programs** from sample files for testing.
 - Future updates will introduce **I/O operations** to enhance simulation capabilities.
+- 🔺 **Note:** The simulator includes an I/O and keyboard interface, allowing for any future I/O implementations.

 ## Running the Simulator
 ### Prerequisites